sahil-gpm/Tailwind_1/README.md

-# Tailwind_1
+# Facebook login page with tailwind

- just playing with tailwind css , created in fy of my diploma
+A Facebook login page UI clone built with tailwind css